Free Trial

 What is Vanguard Ultra-Short Treasury ETF's current short interest?

-Short interest is the volume of Vanguard Ultra-Short Treasury ETF shares that have been sold short but have not yet been closed out or covered.
-As of September 15th, investors have sold 19,200 shares of VGUS short.
+Short interest is the volume of Vanguard Ultra-Short Treasury ETF shares that have been sold short but have not yet been covered or closed out.
+As of April 15th, investors have sold 39,765 shares of VGUS short.
+0.33% of Vanguard Ultra-Short Treasury ETF's shares are currently sold short.
 Learn More on Vanguard Ultra-Short Treasury ETF's current short interest.

 How does Vanguard Ultra-Short Treasury ETF's short interest compare to its competitors?